Home ยป Drinks

 Jasmine tea

-• While the tapioca pearls are soaking, bring water for the tea to boil, then let it cool for a few minutes (it should be ~175-180°F).
-Brew the jasmine tea for 2-3 minutes, then remove the tea leaves.
+• Bring water for the tea to a boil, then let it cool for a few minutes (it should be ~175-180ยฐF).
+Brew the jasmine tea for 2-3 minutes, then remove the leaves and let the tea cool to room temperature.

 Assembly

-• Iced — For a cold milk tea, let the tea cool down to room temperature.
-Add 3-4 tablespoons of tapioca pearls to your cup, then a handful of ice.
-Add 2-4 teaspoons of simple syrup, or to taste.
-Pour the jasmine tea to ½ – ¾ of the way up, then milk the rest of the way.
+• Add 3-4 tablespoons of tapioca pearls to a glass, then a handful of ice.
+Add 2-4 teaspoons of simple syrup.
+Pour the jasmine tea ยฝ – ยพ of the way up, then fill the rest with milk.
 Happy drinking!

 Notes